Looking to kick back and relax in nature? If so, the best things to do in Acadia National Park are waiting to welcome you!

 Just, you know–a lot more majestic and quite a bit bigger.

-Sure, you can hike in Acadia–but as its tallest mountain tops out at a modest 1529 feet, this is not a place you should compare to the likes of the Rocky Mountains and Grand Tetons.
+Sure, you can hike in Acadia–but as its tallest mountain tops out at a modest 1529 feet, this is not a place you should compare to the likes of the Rocky Mountain National Park or Yosemite.

-That being said, there are still plenty of amazing things to do in Acadia National Park.
+That being said, there are still plenty of amazing things to do in Acadia NP.

-Take a leaf out of the books of the Rockefellers and other wealthy families who used to patron the oldest United States National Park east of the Mississippi: the best things to do in Acadia National Park are about taking a step back to relax and bask in the beauty of the place.
+Take a leaf out of the books of the Rockefellers and other wealthy families who used to patron the oldest of the United States National Parks east of the Mississippi: the best things to do in Acadia National Park are about taking a step back to relax and bask in the beauty of the place.

 Take in the view from the top of Cadillac Mountain.